Teacher: ISEDA Tetsuji

 Course Code: JK12001

-The aim of this special lecture is to introduce the participants into the field of philosophy of science through lectures focusing on classic and basic papers in the field.
+The aim of this special lecture is to introduce the participants into the field of philosophy of science using a recent textbook, Recipes For Science.

 Course Information